Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 stress was unbearable.
 We were now both officially complete and total basket cases.

-The next day Thursday was errand day.
-Luggage and a new
+Thursday was errand day.
+Luggage and

 shirt for the tux were on the agenda.
-As we headed home, a car made a

-wasn’t going particularly fast, but I had no choice but to simply plow right
+to avoid an accident.
+I had no choice but to simply plow

-into the side of the car.
-I winced as I saw my car smash the other car’s
+car very hard.
+Still I winced as I saw my car smash the other car’s

 passenger doors to smithereens.
 My front end was badly scraped.